The New Zealand central bank is requiring New Zealand Banks to increase the amount of capital they hold.

 “Generally, it will be an increase of between 20 and 60 percent.
 This represents about 70 percent of the banking sector’s expected profits over the five-year transition period.”

-Not surprisingly the banks are already preparing with an initial blast of P.R.
-Likely with more to come in the next few months while consultation continues.
-Here’s just a couple of news items we’ve seen in the past couple of days:
+Not surprisingly the banks had an initial blast of P.R.
+Here’s just a couple of news items that followed the RBNZ announcement: